Vergas, Minnesota

-Vergas is a city in Otter Tail County, Minnesota, United States.
+Vergas is a city in northern Otter Tail County, Minnesota, United States.
 The population was 348 at the 2020 census.

 Vergas claims it is home of the World's Largest Loon, actually a 20 ft sculpture of a loon, the Minnesota state bird.

 History

 The community was platted in 1903 as Altona, but quickly changed its name to match the name of its Soo Line Railroad station, which had been named after a series of sleeping cars that traveled between Minneapolis, Minnesota and Winnipeg, Manitoba.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.50 sqmi, of which 1.46 sqmi is land and 0.04 sqmi is water.

 Vergas is located at the junction of County Highway 4, County Highway 17, and former State Highway 228.

 The community is at the west end of Long Lake.

 Loon Lake is immediately southwest of Vergas.